 Humans were slowly conditioned through stories and laws to believe that thoughts which felt bad were true; and thoughts that felt good and calm were imaginary or temptations to trick us.
 This enabled the élite, who created this giant web of lies, to get rich, powerful, and have plenty of slaves to fulfill their needs.
-They didn’t believe their own lies.
-But masses of people believed their lies and lived small, unfulfilled lives.
-Sadly, most of the population still believes these same lies and still accepts beliefs that don’t feel good without even a hint of discrimination.

 People are Catching On